Shekhar-rv/full-stack-developer-masterclass/README.md

 python manage.py createsuperuser
 ```
     You would need to enter a username, password and an email_id (This is useful if you need to request a change in password)

+## Known Issues:
+1. Sometime when you run the server, the content may not refresh.
+This can be due to two reason in my experience:
+    1. You would need to restart the server for the changes to be updated.
+    2. It can be a browser related caching issue, try using incognito mode.